CentaurusAstrum/GP2/README.md

-# Image Analysis with Hough Transformation
+# Image Analysis with Hough Transformation for GP2

 This repository contains tools and data for analyzing images with a focus on detecting spherical structures using the Hough Transformation.
 The repository is structured into two main directories: `data` and `src`.